Toward TransfORmers: Revolutionizing the Solution of Mixed Integer Programs with Transformers: Results

 \subsection{Significance of Research Results}

-As presented in the former section, the proposed post-processed transformer algorithm surpasses the state-of-the-art solver, CPLEX, and Long Short-Term Memory (LSTM) in solution time, optimal gap, and percent infeasibility over 240K benchmark CLSP instances tested.
+As presented in the former section, the proposed post-processed transformer algorithm and transformer with $\langle EOS \rangle$ token surpasses the state-of-the-art solvers, CPLEX and Gurobi, and Long Short-Term Memory (LSTM) in solution time, optimal gap, and percent infeasibility over 240K benchmark CLSP instances tested.
 The results underscore the potential of transformer models to effectively solve mixed-integer programs, particularly in cases where rapid and repeated solving is crucial.
 Despite the fact that transformers have fewer inductive biases for sequential problems compared to LSTM architectures, they showed an exceptional ability to learn binary variables in MIPs.
 These findings position transformer models as a state-of-the-art approach to deep learning methods for MIPs, far surpassing traditional heuristics.